linuxkit/linuxkit/README.md

 ### Booting and Testing

+If you have a recent version of Docker for Mac installed you can use `moby run <name>` to execute the image you created with `moby build <name>.yaml`

+The Makefile also specifies a number of targets:
 - `make qemu` will boot up a sample Moby in qemu in a container
 - on OSX: `make hyperkit` will boot up Moby in hyperkit
 - `make test` or `make hyperkit-test` will run the test suite